agabani/tor-operator/docs/custom_resource_definitions/toringress.md

-# Tor Ingress
+# TorIngress

-A Tor Ingress is collection of Onion Services load balanced by a Onion Balance.
+A TorIngress is collection of OnionServices load balanced by a OnionBalance.

-The user must provide the Onion Key for the Onion Balance.
+The user must provide the OnionKey for the OnionBalance.

-The Tor Operator wil auto generate random Onion Keys for the Onion Services.
+The Tor Operator wil auto generate random OnionKeys for the OnionServices.

 ## Examples

 ### Basic

-The Tor Operator will create a load balanced Onion Service using an auto generated Onion Key for the Onion Balance instance.
+The Tor Operator will create a load balanced OnionService using an auto generated OnionKey for the OnionBalance instance.

 ```
 #onionkey.yaml